charlesbolducGIS/scc-donations/README.md

 2. Unzip the folder and host the Apple Pay file publicly in the domain where your organization launches its Blackbaud Checkout form.
 The complete file path should look like `[top-level domain]/.well-known/apple-developer-merchantid-domain-association`.
 3. Repeat the previous step for any domains or subdomains where Apple Pay should appear.
 For example, the Apple Pay file path for `https://domainexample.com/donation/page.html` is `https://domainexample.com/.well-known/apple-developer-merchantid-domain-association`.

+**No Code Changes Needed**
-Apple Pay is enabled in `/public/index.html` where the `transactionData` object is created.
+- Apple Pay is enabled in `/public/index.html` where the `transactionData` object is created.

-If the Apple Pay file is properly hosted, the **Apple Pay** button will appear automatically in the BBMS Checkout form for supported browsers/devices.
+- If the Apple Pay file is properly hosted, the **Apple Pay** button will appear automatically in the BBMS Checkout form for supported browsers/devices.

 ---